UPenn-CIT599/final-project-team-35-scrabble/README.md

 ### How to Play

-You can choose singler player mode or multi player mode and name your player.
+In the welcome page, you can choose singler player mode or multi player mode and name your player.

 <img src="https://github.com/UPenn-CIT599/final-project-team-35-scrabble/blob/master/Scrabble/src/main/resources/welcome%20interface.png" width="600" height="400">

-Click the letter in the rack and then click any tile you want to relocate the letter.
+In the game page, you can click the letter in the rack and then click any tile you want to relocate the letter.
 First word must be played using the center square with a star.
 Each time you finish this round, click submit button , it will pass to the other player or your next round.
 The more words you made, the more score you win.
 Each letter has its own score and some tiles have bonus effects.